ohonesix/XRPL-Discord-Bot/README.md

 ## Node

-Requires node 16.6.0+ and ca be run with the standard `npm run start` in the root folder.
-This will start and run the Discord bot only.
+Requires node 16.6.0+ and can be run with the standard `npm run start` in the root folder.
+This will start and run the Discord bot.

-The bot project:
-listens on port 5880 for
+The webserver listens on port 5880 for

 /status